 - Strong typed.

 - Provides introspection, the ability to query the API structure, and what data is presented.

 - Composite endpoints may difficult and hurt performance (also called schema stitching)

 Possible Use Cases

 Some of the use cases where you may prefer GraphQL

 - You have complex objects (multiple levels of nested resources) and the data model is rapidly evolving

 - You have stable REST APIs, RPCs, and want to leverage to one single endpoint.

 One of the most common questions that is asked is which one is the best option for our option.
 Do we use REST, or GraphQL, or gRPC, or other options?
 And most of the time, the answer is, “It depends”.
 Every application has its own requirements, and selection criteria depend on many factors.
 In this article, we shared the pros and cons, to give you some insights so that you can make a better decision.
 If you are unclear, feel free to reach out to the API development experts, who can work with you and help you determine the right technology and API method for you based on your requirements.

-Irfan Azam is an expert software engineer and architect with over 2 decades of experience working in the software development field as a software developer, designer, tech lead, and software architecture.
+This is a guest blog written by Irfan Azam.
+Irfan is an expert software engineer and architect, with over 2 decades of experience working in the software development field as a software developer, designer, tech lead, and software architecture.
 Irfan writes mostly about the software development field.